-Michelle currently serves as Program Manager at the Freedom Fund where she manages projects in Bihar and Uttar Pradesh.
+Michelle currently serves as Program Manager at the Freedom Fund where she manages projects in Bihar and Uttar Pradesh, India and in Bangladesh.
 She also teaches Advocacy, Human Rights and Public Policy at Eastern University.Read More

 Over 14 years in the non-profit sector, Michelle has worked on interventions related to trafficking and child sex abuse and specializes in program management, effective prosecutions, public policy, strategic litigation, and training of judges and prosecutors.
 Her articles have been published in leading journals.